shipmonk-rnd/doctrine-two-phase-migrations/README.md

 bin/console migration:run both
 ```

+### Advanced usage

 #### Run custom code for each executed query:

 You can hook into migration execution by implementing `MigrationExecutor` interface and registering your implementations as a service.
 Implement `executeQuery()` to run checks or other code before/after each query.
 Interface of this method mimics interface of `Doctrine\DBAL\Connection::executeQuery()`.

+#### Run all queries within transaction:

+Each generated migration contains method specifying if it will be executed within transaction or not.
+You can easily change that according your needs.
+By default, transactional execution is enabled only for plaforms supporting DDL operations within transaction (PostgreSQL, SQLServer).

+### Differences from doctrine/migrations

+This library is aiming to provide only core functionality needed for safe migrations within rolling-update deployments.
+We try to keep it as lightweight as possible, we do not plan to copy features from doctrine/migrations.